 Latent heat of vaporization – water at 3 MPa

 hlg = 1795 kJ/kg

 Latent heat of vaporization – water at 16 MPa (pressure inside a pressurizer)

 hlg = 931 kJ/kg

-The heat of vaporization diminishes with increasing pressure, while the boiling point increases.
-It vanishes completely at a certain point called the critical point.
+The heat of vaporization diminishes with increasing pressure while the boiling point increases, and it vanishes completely at a certain point called the critical point.
 Above the critical point, the liquid and vapor phases are indistinguishable, and the substance is called a supercritical fluid.

-This is due to the fact, even in turbulent flow, there is a stagnant fluid film layer (laminar sublayer), that isolates the surface of the heat exchanger.
-This stagnant fluid film layer plays crucial role for the convective heat transfer coefficient.
-It is observed, that the fluid comes to a complete stop at the surface and assumes a zero velocity relative to the surface.
-This phenomenon is known as the no-slip condition and therefore, at the surface, energy flow occurs purely by conduction.
-But in the next layers both conduction and diffusion-mass movement in the molecular level or macroscopic level occurs.
-Due to the mass movement the rate of energy transfer is higher.
-As was written, nucleate boiling at the surface effectively disrupts this stagnant layer and therefore nucleate boiling significantly increases the ability of a surface to transfer thermal energy to bulk fluid.
+This is due to the fact even in a turbulent flow.
+There is a stagnant fluid film layer (laminar sublayer) that isolates the surface of the heat exchanger.
+This stagnant fluid film layer plays a crucial role in the convective heat transfer coefficient.
+It is observed that the fluid comes to a complete stop at the surface and assumes a zero velocity relative to the surface.
+This phenomenon is known as the no-slip condition, and therefore, at the surface, energy flow occurs purely by conduction.
+But in the next layers, both conduction and diffusion-mass movement occur at the molecular or macroscopic levels.
+Due to the mass movement, the rate of energy transfer is higher.
+As was written, nucleate boiling at the surface effectively disrupts this stagnant layer.
+Therefore, nucleate boiling significantly increases the ability of a surface to transfer thermal energy to the bulk fluid.